python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/helping-others.md

 In other cases, you might find yourself getting impatient or sarcastic, maybe because you already answered the question being asked three times in the past hour.

 That's OK- remember you can step away at any time and let others take over.
-You're here helping others on your own free time (and we really appreciate it!), and have no quotas to fill.
+You're here helping others in your own free time (and we really appreciate it!), and have no quotas to fill.

 At other times, you might start talking with someone and realize you're not experienced in the topic they need help with.
-There's nothing wrong with admitting you lack the specific knowledge required in this case, and wishing them good luck.
+There's nothing wrong with admitting you lack the specific knowledge required in this case and wishing them good luck.
 We can't know everything.

 Remember that helping means thinking of what's best for them, and we also wouldn't want to see you become agitated.